From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Direct Video--Action Policies

 The core methods above connect video supervision to control by learning policies that predict actions directly in the robot's native action space.
 As shown in Fig.~\ref{fig:direct_video_action_pipeline}c, a closely related but conceptually distinct line of work instead uses action-free video to pretrain a temporally predictive latent state that later serves as an internal world model for planning or model-based RL.

-These approaches differ from joint video--action generators (GR-1/2, PAD, UWM, UVA) and two-stage feature reuse (VidMan, VPP) in where the video-derived structure is used.
+These approaches differ from joint video--action generators and frozen-feature reuse in where the video-derived structure is used.
 Rather than treating video prediction as auxiliary supervision for an action policy, they treat prediction as a way to learn a compact latent state with dynamics structure, and then learn action-conditioned dynamics, rewards/values, and a policy on top through interaction.

 We include APV~\citep{APV_2022} and ContextWM~\citep{ContextWM_NIPS_2023} as boundary cases because they share the same training signal---temporal prediction from action-free video---but shift the deployment interface from direct action generation to latent-state planning and model-based RL.
 These boundary cases appear in the bottom block of Table~\ref{tab:direct-video-action-comparison}; Table~\ref{tab:direct-video-action-capabilities} highlights that actions are grounded through RL interaction rather than demonstrations.